 In this expert talk, Graphable Lead Data Scientist Sean Robinson leads us through a geospatial analysis using Uber H3 grid system and Hume (GraphAware) geospatial analysis.
 We’ll visualize bike traffic routes by time and location, which can support city planning efforts to build new routes, making commuting easier for New Jersey residents.
+Follow this link to read an introductory article on graph database geospatial analysis.

 Watch the video below or read the transcript to explore how data can be displayed within specific temporal and geographic contexts with Uber H3 geospatial indexing.